PKiechl/DPWS-PoC/README.md

 > - `brew install open-mpi`
 >
 > Configure NS-3:
-> 1. `./ns3 configure --enable-mpi --build-profile=optimized`
->    2. you may use a different build profile, such as `debug` if you wish for additional logging output
+> 1. `./ns3 configure --enable-mpi --build-profile=optimized`.
+You may use a different build profile, such as `debug` if you wish for additional logging output
 > 2. `./ns3 build`
 > 3. (Optional) `./test.py`
 >